Trying to make more money from your blog ads by boosting traffic on your site? It’s crucial to an SEO strategy that works.

 - Clean up those URLs – Fix jumbled or auto-generated page URLs with clear and consistent URL structure and article name slug.

 - Markup images for SEO – Properly mark up those images!
 Google’s bots don’t have eyeballs (thank god) so you have to tell them what’s up with your post images by using alt tags and title tags.
 Optimize both alt and title tags with keywords and descriptors specific to each image.

 Keyword research strategy #2: double down on keywords that are getting lots of clicks

 What about the keywords that are getting lots of traffic already?
 Time to double down.
 Here are a five ways to squeeze some more juice out of that fruit:

 - Guess what?
 More optimization – Same as above, put some love into those headlines, metas and URLs.

 - Now optimize post content – Go back into each post and optimize the content for the exact keywords and keywords phrases that are generating traffic.
 It’s good practice to frequently go back and update post content for older articles that are still generating lots of organic traffic.

 - Sprinkle in some links – Add links to other relevant articles from your site to keep engaged readers on your site and improve your website’s flat link architecture.
 Link strategy is imperative to SEO success!

 - Add offers to the articles, if applicable – Trying to grow your email list?
 Add a call-to-action and capture those readers for your newsletter.

 - Write more about that topic – Elaborate on the topic in question with additional content around that keyword family.
-You’ll want to use your old friend the Google Adwords Keyword Planner for that one.
+You’ll want to use your old friend the Google Ads Keyword Planner for that one.